Welcome to the Waller Mill Elementary Fine Arts Magnet Counseling Page

 Meet the Counselor…

-Please see below for the different ways I support our students.
-Please do not hesitate to call or email me if you have concerns about your child, and I look forward to working with our WMES FAM families!
+Please do not hesitate to call or email me if you have concerns about your child.
+I am so looking forward to getting to know each of our students and families!

 School Office: 757-220-4060